ASMCNN: An Efficient Brain Extraction Using Active Shape Model and Convolutional Neural Networks: Methodology

 \subsection{Convolutional neural networks}

-Convolutional neural networks (CNNs) are developed from multi-layer perceptrons, which allow exploiting spatial information by using localized convolutional kernels.
-The main advantage of CNNs is the ability to learn complex, nonlinear and high-dimensional mappings from large data.
-This attribute makes CNNs achieve remarkable successes in 2D medical image analysis \citep{Tan2017,Havaei2017}.
-The typical structure of CNN consists of several pairs of convolutional, sub-sampling layers and multi-layer perceptron.
-The convolutional layers take input as receptive fields in the previous layer and calculate features while spatial information is preserved.
-Denote $h_{j}^{l}$ is the $j$-th feature map of the $l$-th layer and $h_{n}^{l-1}(n=1,\ldots,N)$ is the $m$-th feature map of the $(l-1)$-th layer, the feature map $h_{j}^{l}$ is computed by equation:

-where $W_{jn}^{l}$ is the convolutional kernel associated with $n$-th feature map of the previous layer; $b^{l}$ is the bias at the $l$ th layer; and $\sigma$ is the non-linear activation function.

-The main operation of sub-sampling is pooling over local neighborhood to reduce the resolution of feature maps.
-Max-pooling layers are special cases of sub-sampling in which non-max suppression and down-sample the resolution of the feature maps are performed.
-The multi-layer perceptron with fully connected layers is usually followed several convolutional layers and sub-sampling layers.
-The final layer of the multi-layer perceptron are values, which are the posterior probability for each class with softmax function.

-In our approach, a CNN is used as a classifier to refine the brain contour produced by ASM-OF.
-Unlike the recent approach using CNNs, our method focuses on pixels located around boundaries of the preliminary brain masks produced by ASM-OF in the previous stage, instead of processing for all pixels in image.
-In addition, we also exploit the global spatial information \citep{Liu2014} and combine it with feature maps learned from a CNN as a input for multi-layer perceptrons.
-The details of construction for our CNN are described below.
+In this section, we present the structures of the CNNs.
+For Group I, one CNN focuses on all pixels in the brain image and directly identifies pixels belonging to the brain regions.
+For Group II and III, we construct another CNN which focuses on pixels located around the boundary of the preliminary brain mask estimated from the previous stage instead of using all pixels.
+Additionally, we also exploit the global spatial information \citep{Liu2014} and combine it with the feature maps learned from CNN as an input vector for multi-layer perceptrons.
+We describe the architecture of the proposed CNN in the following sections.